EulerSearch/embedding_studio/README.md

 ## Contributing

-We welcome contributions to EmbeddingStudio!
+We welcome contributions to Embedding Studio!

 ## License

-EmbeddingStudio is licensed under the Apache License, Version 2.0.
+Embedding Studio is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.